Role of non-classicality in mediated spatial quantum correlations: Definitions and Notation

-\textbf{System Configuration:} The system under investigation consists of two quantum probes, $A$ and $B$, and a mediator $M$.
-Each component is represented within a finite-dimensional Hilbert Space.
-To enforce locality, i.e. prohibiting direct interactions between $A$ and $B$, the system's Hamiltonian is structured as follows:
+{ \textbf{System configuration.} The system under investigation, considered as \textit{closed}, consists of two quantum probes, $A$ and $B$, and a mediator $M$ only.
+Each subsystem is described by a finite-dimensional Hilbert space, denoted $\mathcal{H}_A$, $\mathcal{H}_M$, and $\mathcal{H}_B$, with dimensions $d_A=\dim(\mathcal{H}_A)$, $d_M=\dim(\mathcal{H}_M)$, and $d_B=\dim(\mathcal{H}_B)$, respectively.
+To enforce locality, i.e.\ to prohibit direct interactions between $A$ and $B$, we assume that the system Hamiltonian has the mediated form